< Back to Glossary

 At a company level, a financial institution will ask for the names of company directors and business addresses alongside information such as revenue reports.

-How does someone pass a KYC check?
+How does someone pass a KYC verification check?

-After completing a KYC check, a client or organization is assigned a risk level, which is a numerical value.
+After completing a KYC verification check, a client or organization is assigned a risk level, which is a numerical value.
 This risk-based approach helps a financial institution in deciding how to deal with a client.
 This is completely dependent on the institution.
 For example, if a bank is low risk they may turn down an application for opening a bank account, whereas another bank that operates at a higher risk level may accept you.

-If an application breaches the risk level, a financial institution may allow for proceeding but will enact enhanced due diligence (EDD) as a more scrutiny of the prospective client is required.
+If an application breaches the risk level, a financial institution may allow for proceeding but will enact enhanced due diligence (EDD) as more scrutiny of the prospective client is required.

 What risk factors are involved in the KYC process?